andrejsstepanovs/bobik/README.md

 1. Install ffplay if you want to have audio output.
 2. Clone the repository from GitHub.
 3. Install the required packages using `pip install -r requirements.txt`.
-4. Set up the environment variables by copying the `.env.example` file to `.env` and filling in the necessary values.
+4. See `examples` to set up necessary environment variables and config yaml file.
-5. Create `my_config.yaml` file.
-6. Run the `computer.py` script to start the AI Assistant.
+5. Run the `computer.py` script to start the AI Assistant.

 ## Windows
 Main functionality on Windows is working fine.